Yashdatascience1/Web-scraping-Selenium/Supervised Machine Learning/README.md

-# This directory contains all my supervised machine learning projects
+# This directory contains all of my supervised machine learning projects